 The method of treatment depends on the suspected cause.
 If the doctors suspect the testicles have not descended due to a hormone problem, they may suggest a short course of a hormone called human chorionic gonadotrophin (hCG).
 This is more likely to be suspected if neither testicle has descended.

-If the doctor does not suspect a hormone problem, or if the testicles remain in the abdomen after the hormone treatment, your child will need a short operation under general anaesthetic called an orchidopexy.
+If the doctor does not suspect a hormone problem, or if the testicles remain in the abdomen after the hormone treatment, the child will need a short operation under general anaesthetic called an orchidopexy.

 Undescended testicles are best treated in early childhood, usually just before or around one year of age.
-Your child’s testicles will need treatment as they do not seem to mature properly if left in the abdomen.
+The child’s testicles will need treatment as they do not seem to mature properly if left in the abdomen.

 The amount of sperm and fertility levels seem lower in men who have had undescended testicles, and even lower if they were not treated early in childhood.
 This is because the testicles need to be a few degrees cooler than the rest of the body to produce sperm.